GitEric77/MotoBM/README_streamlit.md

 4. Your custom template will be used when generating talkgroup files

 ## Importing to CPS2
+!!!You must import contacts prior to pasting zone files!!!
+### Contacts (Talkgroup Mode)
+1. In CPS2, go to Contacts → Contacts, click on button with three dots above contacts list and select import
+2. Select the contacts.csv file

 ### Zone Files
-- Open the XML file in a text editor
+1. Open the XML file in a text editor
-- Select All and Copy
+2. Select all data in XML file and copy (Ctrl+a, Ctrl+c)
-- In CPS2, go to Configuration → Zone/Channel Assignment
+3. In CPS2, go to Configuration → Zone/Channel Assignment
-- Right-click on Zone and choose Paste
+4. Right-click on word Zone and choose paste (Ctrl+v)

-### Contacts (Talkgroup Mode)
-- In CPS2, go to Contacts → Digital
-- Click Import and select the contacts.csv file